Feature-Length Documentary WORLD PREMIERE at SXSW 2017

 But today, fusion is being pursued with a renewed zeal, mostly because we’ve never needed it like we do now.
 37 countries are currently collaborating to build the biggest experiment ever, in order to prove that fusion is viable.
 Will we finally succeed, or will the project collapse under its own massive complexity?
 The film chronicles the work of the passionate scientists who are struggling to make it work.

-Directed by Mila Aung-Thwin
+Writer/Director: Mila Aung-Thwin

-Produced by Bob Moore and Mila Aung-Thwin
+Producer: Bob Moore, Mila Aung-Thwin

-Cinematography by Van Royko
+Cinematography: Van Royko